Written by Eamon Kiernan. July, 2021.

 Further evidence of what Hesse had in mind is provided by the essay, Eigensinn, which was first published in 1919, the same year as Demian.
 Here, Hesse makes use of the same Novalis quotation when he assigns the status of a moral virtue to one’s sense of oneself (Eigensinn).
 He goes on to argue that the sense of oneself should be made into one’s destiny, but that it requires the courage of a hero to do it.
 For Hesse, then, the ‘Gemüt’ of Novalis is to be equated with the sense of oneself.
 His understanding of ‘Gemüt’ is primarily self-referential, much more so than that of Novalis.

-In Demian, the heart of the protagonist and his destiny are intended to mirror each other.
 Unfortunately, the meaning of the word ‘destiny’ in Demian is not at all clear.
 Often equated with the inner self Sinclair is seeking, and which he could presumably refuse to seek, destiny also appears as an external, all-determining power which lies outside the range of free choice.
 Though declaredly individual, and demanding painful solitude from the seeker, destiny also takes on a collective guise, especially towards the end of the novel.
 As was mentioned, the Beatrice episode marks a turning point in the narration.
 After Beatrice, the location of Sinclair’s quest for himself is shifted inwards, and his experiences are constituted almost wholly by the images which awaken in the self-referential heart.
 At the same time, in a counter-movement, destiny begins to show itself unmistakably as an irresistible force external to the heart.
 This is seen most clearly when Sinclair’s story completes itself in the apocalyptic destruction of war.
 The lack of coherence in the presentation of destiny may be due to an inconclusive grappling with Stoic and Taoist insights on Hesse’s part.
-The paradox of the individual’s free submission to a pre-existing natural necessity, which is found in Stoicism and Taoism, certainly figures in some of Hesse’s later novels, and with less confusion.
+The paradox of the individual’s free submission to a pre-existing natural necessity which is also his own, and which is found in Stoicism and Taoism, certainly figures in some of Hesse’s later novels, and with less confusion.

 Emil Sinclair’s quest for himself is nothing other than a predation.
 This is confirmed by the dream of the sparrowhawk, which now takes a central place in the novel.
 Sinclair’s heraldic bird first appears much earlier in the novel when Max Demian draws his friend’s attention to the coat of arms on the lintel above the doorway of his home.
 At first, the figure is too indistinct to be made out.
 It is Demian, using higher intuitive knowledge, who declares it to be a sparrowhawk.
 A smaller breed of falcon, the sparrowhawk has sometimes figured in medieval courtly poetry.
 To take a prominent example, Hartmann von Aue’s Erec features a tournament whose prize is a sparrowhawk for the victorious knight to present as a trophy to his lady.
 A bird for women more than men, the sparrowhawk generally signified the rapprochement of the sexes through the courtly pastime of falconry.